AhmedFaizanDev/fashion-rating-web-app/README.md

 - TensorFlow for machine learning.
 - Flask for the web framework.
-- HTML/CSS/JavaScript for the frontend development." > README.md
+- HTML/CSS/JavaScript for the frontend development.